olssol/olssol.github.io/development.md

 <h3>Artificial Intelligence Diagnostics Devices</h3>
 </header>
 <p>We develop deep-learning neural network tools for the diagnosis and
 prediction of diseases.
-We have multiple ongoing projects that aim at using various artificial intelligence tools to early diagnose cancer or triage medical conditions to help emergent health-care decision-makings.</p>
+We have ongoing projects that aim at using various artificial intelligence tools to early diagnose disease or triage medical conditions to help emergent health-care decision-makings.</p>
 </div>
 </div>